-- He he he mōrearea nui o waho haere o te United States mō takitahi e kore e nei i raraunga US.
+- He he he mōrearea nui o haere i waho te USA mo takitahi e kore e nei i raraunga US.

-- Ki te he koe i tou hunga aroha ranei i waho te United States, a kei te whakamahere ki te hoki mai, kia whakapā atu koe he rōia konei i roto i te US i mua i eke i runga i to koutou haere. kia kia ki te whai ratou tuhinga katoa te tangata fefononga'akí, tae atu i te uruwhenua, kāri matomato, ranei tuhinga rerenga haere.
+- Ki te he koe i tou hunga aroha ranei i waho te USA, a kei te whakamahere ki te hoki mai, kia whakapā atu koe he rōia konei i roto i te USA i mua i eke i runga i to koutou haere. kia kia ki te whai ratou tuhinga katoa te tangata fefononga'akí, tae atu i te uruwhenua, kāri matomato, ranei tuhinga rerenga haere.

 - rangatira te ture uruhi i te rererangi me te i te tauranga o ngā tāurunga i te mana ki te whakahaere i te "rapu mahi" o tueke katoa me ki te ui ki a koutou pātai e pā ana ki tou raraunga me te hōtaka haere.
 Ki te e tīpakohia koe mo te uiui tuarua i te rererangi, whai koe i te tika ki te ui mo te rōia.
 Kei te hanga e wātea ana ratou utu o te tiaki maha ture mo tenei whakaaro.

-- There is a high risk of traveling outside of the United States for individuals who do not have US citizenship.
+- There is a high risk of traveling outside the USA for individuals who do not have US citizenship.

-- If you or your loved ones are outside the United States and are planning to return, you should contact an attorney here in the US before embarking on your journey.
+- If you or your loved ones are outside the USA and are planning to return, you should contact an attorney here in the USA before embarking on your journey.
 The person traveling should make sure to have all their documents, including a passport, green card, or refugee travel document.

 - Law enforcement officers at the airport and at port of entries have the authority to conduct a “routine search” of all luggage and to ask you questions about your citizenship and travel itinerary.
 If you are selected for a secondary interview at the airport, you have the right to ask for a lawyer.
 Many lawyers are making themselves available free of charge for this purpose.

 - If you or someone you know is detained, you can email the International Refugee Assistance Project (IRAP) at email@example.com, call your local ACLU, and report your or others’ experience to the American Immigration Lawyers Association (AILA).

-Kia mahara: Ki te mahi koe i haere, e hiahia ana koe ki te kawe mai i au tuhinga ki a koe, ina haere koe.
+Kia mahara: Ki te mahi koe i haere, e hiahia ana koe ki te kawe mai i au tuhinga ki a koe.

-Remember: you will need to bring your documents with you when you travel.
+Remember: If you do travel, you will need to bring your documents with you.

 Tō tika ki te kia haumaru i roto i to koutou hapori